dlwlsdn3642/AutoIndentPaste/README.md

 - Respects EOLs: clipboard line endings are normalized to the target document (LF/CRLF) to avoid diff noise.
 - Format on paste friendly: if `editor.formatOnPaste` is enabled, requests range formatting only over pasted spans and merges overlaps to reduce churn.
 - Clipboard‑safe: inserts via editor APIs; your system clipboard remains untouched.

-## Demo

-Inline demo is embedded above.
-If it doesn’t autoplay, click to play or use the link: `demo/demo.mp4`.

 ## How It Works